 I was mesmerized by album covers.
 They were works of art, something that is completely lost in these digital download days.
 There are certain album covers I will never forget.
 The Rolling Stones with their red lips, Queen with their monstrous robot, or Pink Floyd with the cavernous moon picture or later, the Clash with their slicked hair and their tough attitudes.
 Each of these albums and artists has made an impression on me and have shaped my appreciation for all sorts of music.

 This burger is my tribute to Rock and Roll.
 It is wild and crazy mixed in with classic flavors!
 The key to these burgers is Stubb’s Legendary Bar-B-Que Sauce in the burger as well as on top!
 Stubbs BBQ sauce has a deep flavor with a little peppery spice.
 Including the sauce in the burger makes them flavorful and moist.
 A classic cheddar and bacon combo rests on top then crunchy, creamy and spicy slaw gets piled on to finish this monstrous burger off!
 This burger has a little of everything, just like good old Rock and Roll music!
-And for your sides, try these Bacon Wrapped Roasted Potatoes and this Salad with Black and Beans and Edamame!
+And for your sides, try these Bacon Wrapped Roasted Potatoes, Homemade Mac and Cheese Recipe and this Salad with Black and Beans and Edamame!

 Grilling Tips from Rocky Stubblefield: